Research output per year

 Research Interests

-My research investigates how Design's human-centred approach contributes to responsible innovation in different settings.
+My research articulates how Design's human-centred approach contributes to change, improvement and impact in different settings.
 These themes are explored chiefly through a practice-based approach within partner organisations, where competition, compromise, risk and pragmatics are all at play.
-I work with commercial, social and public sector partners.
+I work with public, commercial and social sector partners, particularly in the Health and Care sector.
 For example:

-Commercial Sector Innovation: Developing a programme of activity to embed customer-centric innovation approaches into Parker Hannifin Corp., the world's biggest filtration company.
-The partnership project was graded outstanding by the funder: InnovateUK, and led the company to win its first Red Dot design award.
+Commercial Sector Innovation: I led a programme of activity to embed customer-centric innovation approaches into Parker Hannifin Corp., the world's biggest filtration company.
+This partnership was graded outstanding by the funder: InnovateUK, and led the company to launch new product lines and win its first Red Dot design award.
+I also support small firms in healthtech and other sectors (inc. funding via InnovateUK/ KTN and the UK Treasury's Help to Grow: Management programme).

 Research Student Supervision Interests

-Design-led Innovation; Design for Person-Centred Healthcare; Design for Behaviour Change
+Health & Care Co-design; Design for Person-Centred Healthcare; Design for Behaviour Change; Healthcare Service Design; Design-led Innovation

 Business and Administration, MBA